 This article takes a detailed look at allulose and whether including it in your diet is a good idea.

 Allulose is also known as D-psicose.
-It is classified as a "rare sugar" because it is naturally present in only a few foods.
-Wheat, figs and raisins all contain it.
+It is classified as a rare sugar because it is naturally present in only a few foods.
+Wheat, figs, and molasses all contain it (

 Like glucose and fructose, allulose is a monosaccharide, or single sugar.
 In contrast, table sugar, also known as sucrose, is a disaccharide made of glucose and fructose joined together.

-Allulose also provides only 0.2–0.4 calories per gram, or about 1/10 the calories of table sugar.
+Allulose also provides only 0.2–0.4 calories per gram (g), or about 1/10 the calories of table sugar (

-In addition, early research suggests that allulose has anti-inflammatory properties, and may help prevent obesity and reduce the risk of chronic disease (3).
+In addition, early research suggests that allulose has anti-inflammatory properties and may help prevent obesity and reduce the risk of chronic disease (

-Although small amounts of this rare sugar are found in some foods, in recent years, manufacturers have used enzymes to convert fructose from corn and other plants into allulose (4).
+Although some foods contain small amounts of this rare sugar, manufacturers have also used enzymes to convert fructose into allulose in recent years (

 Summary: Allulose is a rare sugar with the same chemical formula as fructose.
-Because it isn't metabolized by the body, it does not raise blood sugar or insulin levels and provides minimal calories.
+Because your body does not metabolize it, allulose does not seem to raise blood sugar or insulin levels and provides minimal calories.

 Allulose may turn out to be a powerful tool for managing diabetes.

-Indeed, a number of animal studies have found that it lowers blood sugar, increases insulin sensitivity and decreases the risk of type 2 diabetes by protecting the insulin-producing beta cells of the pancreas (5, 6, 7, 8).
+Several animal studies have found that it may lower blood sugar, increase insulin sensitivity, and decrease the risk of type 2 diabetes by protecting the insulin-producing beta cells of the pancreas (

-Although these studies are small and more research in people with diabetes and prediabetes is needed, the evidence to date is encouraging.
+Although research is limited and more studies in people with diabetes and prediabetes are needed, the evidence to date is encouraging.

-Summary: In animal and human studies, allulose has been found to lower blood sugar levels, increase insulin sensitivity and help protect the insulin-producing pancreatic beta cells.
+Summary: Animal and human studies suggest that allulose may lower blood sugar levels, increase insulin sensitivity, and help protect the insulin-producing pancreatic beta cells.

-Research in obese rats suggests that allulose may also help boost fat loss.
-This includes unhealthy belly fat, also known as visceral fat, which is strongly linked to heart disease and other health problems (11, 12, 13, 14).
+Some research suggests that allulose may help increase the loss of fat, including unhealthy belly fat, which is also known as visceral fat.
+This type of fat is strongly linked to heart disease and some other health conditions (9, 10).

-Clearly, high-quality studies in humans are needed before any conclusions can be made.
+Still, more studies in humans are necessary before conclusions can be made.

-Summary: Studies in obese rats suggest that allulose may increase fat burning and help prevent obesity.
-However, high-quality research in humans is needed.
+Summary: Some studies indicate that allulose may increase fat burning and help prevent obesity.
+However, more research in humans is needed.